Ballet fantastique in three acts and four scenes

 History

-Another ray of hope for the Moscow arts came from an idea of Nikolai Rubenstein.
+Swan Lake was the first ballet by Peter Ilyich Tchaikovsky.
+Following his graduation from the Saint Petersburg Conservatoire in 1865, Tchaikovsky moved to Moscow where he was given his first employment as a teacher in Russia’s second conservatoire by Nikolai Rubenstein.
 On the 14th November 1865, Rubenstein founded a new club called “the Artistic Circle”, a social forum that brought together various people involved in different branches of the arts – dance, music, drama, stage designs, etc. Tchaikovsky joined this club and it paved the way for some of his biggest successes, for it was within this club that he met Alexander Ostrovsky, with whom he collaborated on his opera The Voyevoda and the play The Snow Maiden.
 Tchaikovsky also witnessed the creation of a new ballet by the ballet artists who were members of the club for the Imperial Bolshoi Ballet.
 The ballet in question was entitled The Fern, which was based on an old Russian folk tale and was adapted into a ballet libretto by Konstantin Shilovsky, who would later work with Tchaikovsky on the libretto for his opera Eugene Onegin.
 The composer of the music score was Yuli Gerber, a violinist and conductor of the Bolshoi Ballet orchestra and the choreography was by the Bolshoi dancer Sergei Sokolov, who had created other ballets for the company during its years without a leader in the 1860s.
 The Fern premièred on the 27th December 1867, but, although it presented to the Moscow audience a Russian ballet created by Russians, it was not successful, probably because its creators were too inexperienced in producing a ballet to overcome all the problems that stood in the way of success.
 Nevertheless, The Fern plays an important role in the history of the Moscow ballet.
 Although it has no direct connections to the origins of Swan Lake, many historians believe that it was within the Artistic Circle that the idea of what would be Tchaikovsky’s first ballet began, since some of those who collaborated on the original production were members of the club.

 After the failure of The Fern, Tchaikovsky seems to have suggested composing a new ballet version of Cinderella, writing to his brother Modeste:

-Among other things, think that I took it upon myself to write music the ballet Cinderella and that the huge four-act score must be ready in mid-December! – Tchaikovsky in a letter to his brother, Modeste, dated 5th October 1870
+“Among other things, think that I took it upon myself to write music the ballet Cinderella and that the huge four-act score must be ready in mid-December!”1

-However, Tchaikovsky’s Cinderella never came into fruition, for he discontinued work on the project for unknown reasons.
+However, Tchaikovsky’s Cinderella never came into fruition, as he discontinued work on the project for unknown reasons.
 Nevertheless, the fairy tale would still be used for a ballet that would bring the Czech Ballet Master Julius Reisinger to Moscow that same year.
 The libretto for a Cinderella ballet was written by the machinist Karl Valts, another member of the Artistic Circle, and Valts presented it to the theatre’s directorate, who accepted it.
 A composer named Mühldorfer was commissioned to compose the score and in the search for a choreographer, Reisinger was chosen and invited to Moscow.
 It is unclear why Reisinger was chosen as choreographer for the new ballet; it is possible that perhaps Valts recommended him, but the true reason remains a mystery.
 The première of Cinderella took place on the 1st March 1872, but was not well received.
 Reisinger applied for the post of Premier Maître de Ballet of the Imperial Bolshoi Theatre, but was rejected due to some disagreements regarding his conditions for accepting the post.
 However, after the Minister of Court A. V. Alderberg reviewed the Moscow theatres and was not happy with the condition of the company, Reisinger was appointed Ballet Master on the 6th October 1873, despite his previous rejection for the role.
 As Ballet Master, however, Reisinger’s tenure appears to have been an artistic failure.
 In 1873, he staged a new ballet Kashchei and in 1875, he staged another ballet entitled Stella, neither of which were met with success.
 A few months after the première of Stella, he began work on Swan Lake.

 A celebrated event was the production by Peter Ilyich of a ballet, in which my older sisters and Uncle Modeste participated.
-The ballet was created by Peter Illyich, as was also the music, on the theme ‘The Lake of Swans’.
-Of course, this was not the ballet which is given on stages now, but a children’s one-act short ballet, although the principal theme – ‘The Song of the Swans’ – was then the same as now.
-Peter Ilich in his later, large composition used the theme of the children’s ballet of 1871 – Memoirs about P.I.
-Tchaikovsky (p.
-26)
+The ballet was created by Peter Ilyich, as was also the music, on the theme The Lake of Swans.
+Of course, this was not the ballet which is given on stages now, but a children’s one-act short ballet, although the principal theme – The Song of the Swans – was then the same as now.
+Peter Ilyich in his later, large composition used the theme of the children’s ballet of 1871.2

-His sister Anna, who would have been seven years old in 1871 and performed in the little ballet, wrote this account:
+Yuri’s sister Anna, who would have been seven years old in 1871 and performed in the little ballet, wrote this account:

 He [Tchaikovsky] very much loved to produce all manner of house performances.
-The first production, barely in my memory, was ‘Swan Lake’.
-My sister participated; she was six.
+The first production, barely in my memory, was Swan Lake’ My sister participated; she was six.
 My Uncle Modeste Ilyich performed the role of the prince.
-I represented Cupid… The magnificent wood swans on which we rocked were in the house for a long time – Chaikovskii i baletnyi teatr (p.
-89)
+I represented Cupid… The magnificent wood swans on which we rocked were in the house for a long time.3

 Composition

 Tchaikovsky began composing the score for Swan Lake in early 1875.
 His enthusiasm in the project is clear from the speed at which he wrote the score for by the summer of that same year, he had already composed two acts.
 He seems to have begun work on the orchestration between October and December and finally, the score was finished in April 1876.
 One vital requirement he needed for the composition was instructions from Reisinger for the requirements of each dance since he had to know what sort of dances were required, what tempo they were to be in, how long they were to be, etc. Unlike the instructions he received for the scores of The Sleeping Beauty and The Nutcracker, however, no such written instructions for Swan Lake are known to have survived.
 In correspondence, Tchaikovsky mentions working from a scenario by Reisinger, but it seems that he worked with only a very basic outline without any detailed knowledge of Reisinger’s requirements.
 This led to Tchaikovsky visiting the theatre library and studying various ballet scores so he could understand what sort of details in relation to tempo, etc, were required for this kind of composition.
-It is known that Reisinger requested a Russian Dance, but any other details he have asked for remain unknown.
+It is known that Reisinger requested a Russian Dance, but any other details he may have asked for remain unknown.

 The only insight into collaboration between Tchaikovsky and Reisinger are the holograph score and a published poster that listed numbers from the ballet, but this only proves that the collaboration was very distant.
 The poster contained entries that had no counterpart in Tchaikovsky’s holograph score and the holograph often differs from the libretto.
 A plausible explanation is that Reisinger reordered the numbers Tchaikovsky composed, but no documents detailing any edits he made have survived.
 It seems this was a collaboration in which the two men decided on a scenario for their new ballet and then went their separate ways to prepare their material – Tchaikovsky composed the score, to which Reisinger set his choreography only after it was completed.